Cafe Bella Luca – Truth or Consequences, New Mexico

 In terms of a holistic dining-in experience, our inaugural visit was wholly unlike that of Larry McGoldrick, the professor with the perspicacious palate, who called his first meal at Bella Luca “the best dining experience I have ever had in New Mexico.”
 Another friend and fellow foodie Ryan “Break the Chain” Scott places Bella Luca in rarefied company among the very best Italian restaurants in New Mexico.
 Local IQ publisher Kevin Hopper may have given the restaurant the ultimate compliment in calling it “a chef’s restaurant.”

-Because it is a chef’s restaurant, Chef Harrel-MacKenzie won’t compromise on quality.
+Because it is a chef’s restaurant, Bella Luca won’t compromise on quality.
 All dishes are prepared from scratch, employing Escoffier cooking fundamentals.
-His focus is on taste and balance of flavor, using pristine ingredients to enhance the individual flavors of each element.
-He procures ricotta from New York City for recipes which call for it.
-He flies fresh seafood in daily.
-His wife’s grandmother Rusty, a octogenarian transplanted from Boston makes the restaurant’s homemade raviolis weekly from a 100-year-old recipe.
+The focus is on taste and balance of flavor, using pristine, organic ingredients to enhance the individual flavors of each element.
+They procure ricotta from New York City for recipes which call for it.
+Whenever possible Café Bella Luca serves organic produce and uses “non-treated” chicken, wild caught seafood (flown in daily) and Colorado grass fed beef.
 The quality shows.

-Dessert options include tiramisu and other traditional Italian favorites, but on a sweltering summer day after soaking in a tub of geothermal hot mineral waters, you can’t beat sorbet and gelato, both made on the premises.
-Two terrific flavors are prickly pear and raspberry, both of which taste as their named ingredients should taste and both of which are smooth, delicate and absolutely delicious.
+16 June 2012: Dessert options include tiramisu and other traditional Italian favorites, but on a sweltering summer day after soaking in a tub of geothermal hot mineral waters, you can’t beat sorbet and gelato, both made on the premises.
+During our inaugural visit, we enjoyed prickly pear and raspberry, both of which taste as their named ingredients should taste and both of which are smooth, delicate and absolutely delicious.
+It was lemon, mango and strawberry sorbet which captivated our affections during our second visit some eighteen months after our first.
+This stuff is addictive!

 Cafe Bella Luca